 Make sure you take your venue, theme and season into consideration when you’re looking for ideas.

 Groomswear Guide: The 4 Suit Types You Need to Know

 First of all, don’t feel constrained by tradition.
 Think about what will flatter your groom’s figure – what they really want may not be practical in reality.
 For example, if your groom is quite short, a traditional suit might work better than a long tailcoat.

-Choose a material weight to match the month in which you are marrying, too.
+Secondly, choose a material weight to suit the seasons.
 Go for a lighter fabric like linen for the summer months or if you’re getting married abroad, and a heavier blend of wool in winter to keep your groom the right temperature.

 The classic tail coat has two long tails at the back and should be worn with braces, a white shirt, waistcoat and cravat.
-Less formal than the morning suit, this option is suitable for civil celebrations.
+It is less formal than the morning suit and suitable for civil celebrations.

 A popular choice for evening, formal and elegant weddings, black tie attire will perfectly match the high glamour of you and your beautiful dress.

 There are plenty of options available, including a variety of different lapels.
 Choose black or white and wear with a bow tie for a classic and timeless groom style.

 Some grooms feel more comfortable in a classic everyday-style suit, which can be enhanced by a matching waistcoat or cravat.
 However, having a suit tailored to fit is another option and such a treat.

 The great thing about a made to measure suit is that it can be worn again and again afterwards, too.
 You could also make your groom your something blue with appropriately-coloured attire.